silv3rr/docker-glftpd/README.md

 [![click to enlarge](docs/webui_small.png)](docs/webui.png)

 A web interface can optionally be installed as a bonus.
-This container an be used to manage glftpd and bot etc from the comfort of your browser.. it's quite the prize.
+This separate container can be used to manage glftpd and bot etc from the comfort of your browser.. it's quite the prize.

 Start: `WEBUI=1 ./docker-run.sh` or `docker run ghcr.io/silv3rr/docker-glftpd-web`

 Open url: https://your.ip:4444 and login: `shit/EatSh1t`  (basic web auth).

-For screenshots and more information see [github.com/silv3rr/glftpd-webui](https://github.com/silv3rr/glftpd-webui)
+For more screenshots and information see [github.com/silv3rr/glftpd-webui](https://github.com/silv3rr/glftpd-webui)

 ## Files